Rule 3745-300-09 | Property-specific risk assessment procedures.

 (ii) If chemical-specific values for the above equation are not available in the sources listed above, contact Ohio EPA to determine other appropriate values.

-(b) The volunteer shall obtain physical values from one of the following sources:
+(b) Obtain physical values from one of the following sources:

 (i) U.S. EPA's "Supplemental Guidance for Developing Soil Screening Levels for Superfund Sites."

-(ii) Property-specific data that meet the criteria in paragraph (D)(3)(b)(iv) of this rule.
+(ii) Property-specific data that meet the criteria in paragraph (D)(3)(b)(v) of this rule.

 (1) The circumstances under which the property-specific risk assessment was conducted with respect to paragraphs (A)(2) and (A)(3) of this rule.